Coconut milk: Definition and terminology

 Coconut milk is a relatively stable oil-in-water emulsion with proteins that act as emulsifiers and thickening agents.
 It is opaque and milky white in color and ranges in consistency from watery to creamy.
 Based on fat content, coconut milk is divided into different subtypes generally simplified into "coconut cream", "coconut milk", and "coconut skim milk", from highest to lowest respectively.
 Coconut milk and coconut cream (also called "thin coconut milk" and "thick coconut milk", respectively) are traditionally differentiated in countries where coconuts are native based on the stages of extraction.
 They are also differentiated in modern standards set by the Asian and Pacific Coconut Community (APCC) and the Food and Agriculture Organization of the United Nations (FAO).
 However, the terminologies are not always followed in commercial coconut milk (especially in western countries) because these standards are not mandatory.
 This can cause confusion among consumers.

 The Asian and Pacific Coconut Community standardizes coconut milk and coconut cream products as:

 The Codex Alimentarius of the FAO standardizes coconut milk and coconut cream products as:

 Coconut milk can also sometimes be confused with coconut water.
-Coconut water is the clear fluid found within the coconut seed, while coconut milk is the extracted liquid derived from the manual or mechanical crushing of white inner flesh of mature coconuts.
-Coconut cream should also not be confused with creamed coconut, which is a semi-solid paste made from finely ground coconut pulp; and cream of coconut, which is a processed product made from heavily sweetened coconut cream.
+Coconut water is the clear fluid found within the coconut seed, while coconut milk is the extracted liquid derived from the manual or mechanical crushing of the white inner flesh of mature coconuts.
+Coconut cream should also not be confused with creamed coconut, which is a semi-solid paste made from finely ground coconut pulp, and cream of coconut, which is a processed product made from heavily sweetened coconut cream.

 Traditional preparation

 Coconut milk is traditionally made by grating the white inner flesh of mature coconuts and mixing the shredded coconut pulp with a small amount of hot water in order to suspend the fat present in the grated pulp.
 The grating process can be carried out manually or by machine.
+Polynesians may use special bundles of fibre from sea hibiscus, heliconia or the coconut itself called tauaga to wring the milk from the meat.

-Coconut milk is also traditionally divided into two grades: coconut cream (or thick coconut milk) and thin coconut milk.
-Coconut cream contains around 20% to 50% fat; while thin coconut milk contains 5% to 20% fat.
+Coconut milk is traditionally divided into two grades: coconut cream (or thick coconut milk) and thin coconut milk.
+Coconut cream contains around 20% to 50% fat, and (thin) coconut milk contains 5% to 20% fat.

 Coconut cream is extracted from the first pressings of grated coconut pulp directly through cheesecloth.
-Sometimes a small amount of hot water may also be added, but generally coconut cream is extracted with no added water.
-Thin coconut milk, on the other hand, is produced by the subsequent pressings after soaking the squeezed coconut pulp with hot water.
+Sometimes a small amount of hot water is added, but usually coconut cream is extracted with no added water.
+Thin coconut milk is produced by subsequent pressings after soaking the squeezed coconut pulp with hot water.

 Gravity separation can also be used to derive a top layer of coconut cream and a bottom layer of coconut skim milk.
 This is achieved by simply allowing the extracted liquid to stand for an hour.
 Conversely, coconut cream can be diluted into thinner coconut milk by simply adding water.